Find out how to prevent, spot and get rid of bed bugs, those pesky bloodsuckers.

 Cheryl Adams, office manager for Adams Insect Control in Springfield, Ill., said the company has seen an upswing in calls regarding bedbugs.
 She said that last year the company would get a call about bedbugs once a week or so.

 “Now it’s up to three, four, five calls a week,” Adams said.

 Hard to kill

 Bedbugs, which bite people to get blood, can be a nuisance for hotels, where guests provide the bugs an excellent opportunity to hitch a ride on suitcases (Dietrich suggests putting your suitcase on luggage racks rather than the floor).
 Bedbugs are nocturnal, coming out from their hiding places to feed close to where you sleep.

 Adams said if you wake to find a cluster of bites on your body, this might be a sign that bedbugs are paying nightly visits while you slumber.
 Another clue is finding blood spots on the sheets.

 Once the bedbugs take up residence in a home or hotel, it can be very difficult to get rid of them.
 According to a survey conducted by the National Pest Management Association and the University of Kentucky, pest control professionals found bedbugs harder to control than cockroaches, ants and termites.

-Page 2 of 3 - “They’re pretty hardy little beasts and usually people don’t realize they are there until they’ve built up a pretty good population,” Dietrich said.
+“They’re pretty hardy little beasts and usually people don’t realize they are there until they’ve built up a pretty good population,” Dietrich said.

 One visit usually doesn’t take care of the bugs.
 “It depends on how infested (the home) is,” Adams said.